 You have the legal right to file an appeal on a benefits decision made by the Regional Office or Board of Veterans’ Appeals.
 This process is complex and may take months or even a few years.
-Having an experienced and knowledgeable Dallas veterans lawyer to navigate this challenging appeals process can greatly benefit your claim.
+Having an experienced and knowledgeable Dallas veterans disability lawyer to navigate this challenging appeals process can greatly benefit your claim.

 The veterans’ disability attorneys at Chisholm Chisholm & Kilpatrick LTD can serve as a strong legal advocate on your behalf.
 We invite you to call for a free initial consultation at (800) 544-9144.
-Once you are our client, a veterans (VA) disability lawyer serving Dallas, Texas can create a customized plan for your case to appeal wrongfully denied benefits.
+Once you are our client, a veterans (VA) disability lawyer in Texas can create a customized plan for your case to appeal wrongfully denied benefits.